 - Morbid obesity (1 point): BMI greater than or equal to 40 kg/m2.

 - Malnutrition (1 point): Use a valid screening tool such as the mini nutritional assessment tool (MNA) for adults 65 years and older to assess malnutrition risk.
-The physician must document malnutrition if the dietitian diagnosis malnutrition based on his or her assessment.
+The physician must document malnutrition if the dietitian diagnoses malnutrition based on his or her comprehensive nutrition assessment.

 - Feeding tube (1 point): Includes nasal or abdominal tube.

 CMS recognizes these conditions and services under PDPM, and provides an opportunity for increased reimbursement, which is designed for the facility to increase the use of appropriate services, such as medical nutrition therapy by a dietitian.

 But under the PDPM assessment schedule, assessments have to be completed on or around day five and at discharge.
 An interim payment assessment (IPA) may also need an MDS assessment if providers wish to report a change in a patient’s PDPM classification.

 Sections K and L of the MDS stay the same under PDPM, however, K0100: Swallowing Disorder, is added to the discharge MDS.

-There are no changes in the Omnibus Budget Reconciliation Act (OBRA) assessments — admission, quarterly, annual, significant change in status.
+There are no changes in the Omnibus Budget Reconciliation Act (OBRA) assessments — admission, quarterly, annual, or significant change in status.

 The bottom line

-PDPM is the case-mix classification system for patients in a Medicare Part A covered SNF stay into payments groups.
+PDPM is the case-mix classification system for patients in a Medicare Part A covered SNF stay into payment groups.